Youth Merit Points and Awards

 High Point 11-13

-This award is given to the Youth Merit member earning the most new points in the 11 to 13 and under class.
+This award is given to the Youth Merit member earning the most new points in the 11 to 13 class.

-This award is given to the Youth Merit member earning the most new points in the 14 and over class.
+This award is given to the Youth Merit member earning the most new points in the 14 to 17 class.

 Youth Merit Members are only eligible to win one Special Award each year.
 These awards will be distributed at the Awards Banquet during Convention.